Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `.CPU <cpu name>`

 Changes the target CPU for the assembled code.
+The initial CPU is the Z80 by default, but this can be changed with the Nestor80 argument `--default-cpu`.

 Currently the supported CPUs are `Z80` (default) and `R800`.
 The only difference is that setting the R800 as the target CPU enables the `MULUB` and `MULUW` instructions: